monicamartinez64/star-trekker/README.md

 ## Description

-AstroTrek
+AstroTrek is a star gazing app that allows users to record observations or visits and create their own database of astronomical objects or bodies that they wish to observe.

 ---

 ## Technologies Used

-HTML
+- HTML
-CSS
+- CSS
-GitHub
+- GitHub
-Heroku
+- Heroku

 ---